"D’altra parte, pretendere di stabilire l’anno esatto per una emissione monetale greca, priva di precisi elementi intrinseci, non è di noi mortali."

 - Reverse: Four-spoked wheel with hub, single or double rim, and with struts; A-I-T-N (ΑΙΤΝΑ) within the quarters.

-This obol of Aitna provides important chronological evidence.
-Aitna was established in 475 BC by Hieron I on the site of Katane, and its population was transferred to Inessa in 461 BC—giving us a precise 14-year window for any Aitna coinage.
-The shrimp obverse type reflects the city's coastal location, while the reverse directly copies the wheel-with-ethnic design pioneered by Syracuse's Series XIIe obols.
+Aitna was established in 475 BC by Hieron I on the site of Katane10, and its population was transferred to Inessa in 461 BC11.
+This gives us a precise 14-year window for any Aitna coinage.
+The shrimp obverse type reflects the city's coastal location12, while the reverse directly copies the wheel-with-ethnic design pioneered by Syracuse's Series XIIe / Demareteion obols.

-As Manganaro observed, the Aitna engraver's adoption of this design proves he must already have known the 'Damareteic' obol of Syracuse, establishing the chronological priority of the Series XIIe innovation.
+As Manganaro observed, "L'incisore del conio dell'obolo di Aitna... doveva già conoscere l'obolo «damareteico» di Syrakousai" ("The engraver of the Aitna obol die... must already have known the 'Demareteic' obol of Syracuse")16.
+The Aitna engraver's adoption of the wheel-with-ethnic design establishes the chronological priority of the Series XIIe innovation.
 This proves that the Series XIIe obols with their ethnic-in-quarters design predated the Aitna issues, which must themselves predate 461 BC.

 - Obverse: Head of Arethusa facing right, wearing pearl taenia; hair brushed forward; surrounded by a beaded border.